 Prior to this epidemic, banks had been warned to make bold changes to reinvent themselves or else face struggles during the next financial downturn.
 Investments in technology were urged in order to stay competitive with newer rivals and as more consumers are trusting big technology companies to handle their financial needs.

 Though it had been roundly predicted, few imagined that a worldwide pandemic would be the driving force behind that next economic disruption.
-And bold change is no longer just about acquiring tech-savvy millennials or niche digital audiences.
-This is a far bigger do-or-die moment that had been predicted.

 AN UNPRECEDENTED DEMAND FOR DIGITAL